 If history isn’t your game, come for the sports!
 The park’s lighted boat ramp offers boater, water skiers and anglers access to Brownlee Reservoir.
 There are horseshoe pits, basketball hoops and a sand volleyball court for you land lovers.
 Best of all, while resting from the day’s activities, you can enjoy the scenery and amenities.
-Picnic on the cool grass, swim in Brownlee Reservoir, spend the night in an authentic covered wagon or Native American teepee, roast marshmallows over your campfire or attend an evening interpretive program at the amphitheater.
+Picnic on the cool grass, swim in Brownlee Reservoir, spend the night in an authentic covered wagon, roast marshmallows over your campfire or attend an evening interpretive program at the amphitheater.

 What’s around here?
 Location & Nearby Things to See & Do

 These maps and directions are for planning purposes only.
 You may find that construction projects, traffic, or other events may cause road conditions to differ from the map results.
 For travel options, weather and road conditions, visit tripcheck.com, call 511 (in Oregon only), 800.977.6368 or 503.588.2941.

 Is any of the information on this page incorrect?

 History runs deep across Oregon’s varied landscapes, where a treasure trove of places and activities reveal much about our past.
 In fact, one region in particular offers plenty of hands-on lessons in history that with a little imagination …